joshuabradley012/nested-tree/README.md

 In order to choose the correct implementation of our nested tree, it is important to consider how users will interact with this drag-and-drop schema editor, including what future needs they may have.
 My assumptions are listed below:

-- Insert: users will frequently insert new nodes into the tree
+- Insert: frequent
-- Update: users will frequently update the node's properties
+- Update: frequent
-- Move: users will frequently move leaf nodes and subtrees
+- Move: frequent
-- Delete: users will sometimes delete nodes from the tree
+- Delete: occasional
-- Query: users will most often search for the root node (e.g. I want to edit the blog post schema) and will rarely search for a specific subtree (e.g. I want to edit every schema that has an image field)
+- Query: frequent root node queries (e.g. I want to edit the blog post schema) infrequent subtree queries (e.g. I want to edit every schema that has an image field)
 - DB persistence: required
 - Structure: sparse tree, no circular references.
 Future needs for sharable fragments would create a DAG
 - Multiplayer/CRDTs: future requirement